"Alien Technology Near Your Neighbor"

 - A500 was the most successful Amiga model ever sold (especially successful in Europe)

-- The Amiga series of computers were used by artists all over the world
+- The Amiga series of computers was used by artists all over the world

 THE AMIGA AT A GLANCE